 /

-Returns the min age of the items in this member.
+Returns the max age of the items in this member.

 '''

 '''

-long getMinAge();

-Returns the max age of the items in this member.

-/

 long getMaxAge();

 Returns the average age of the items in this member.

+/

 long getAvgAge();

-/

 Returns the number of offer/put/add operations.

 Offers returning false will be included.

 #getRejectedOfferOperationCount can be used

 to get the rejected offers.

+/

 long getOfferOperationCount();

 Returns the number of rejected offers.
 Offer

 can be rejected because of max-size limit

 on the queue.

+/

 long getRejectedOfferOperationCount();

-/

 Returns the number of poll/take/remove operations.

 Polls returning null (empty) will be included.

-#getEmptyPollOperationCount can be used to get the
+#qetEmptyPollOperationCount can be used to get the

 number of polls returned null.

+/

 long getPollOperationCount();

 Returns the number of null returning poll operations.

 Poll operation might return null if the queue is empty.

 long getEmptyPollOperationCount();

+/

 Returns the number of other operations.

 long getOtherOperationsCount();

 Returns the number of event operations.

 long getEventOperationCount();

 '''